vini-karumuru/QAA/README.md

 - answers to questions,
 - and any additional plots/code to github.

-You should create a pdf file with a high-level report including:
+### You should create a pdf file (using Rmarkdown) with a high-level report including:
 - all plots
 - answers to questions
 - read counts (in a nicely formatted table)

 The three parts of the assignment should be clearly labeled.
 Be sure to title and write a figure legend for each image/graph/table you present.
+The file should be named `QAA_report.pdf`, and it should be a the top level of your repo.